To understand the power of something, you must understand its meaning.

 We Also Should Follow Jesus’ Example

-If we examine ourselves, deal with the sin/ things that are weighing us down, walk in love, rely on God’s strength, we can win every time.
+If we examine ourselves, deal with the sins/ things that are weighing us down, walk in love, and rely on God’s strength, we can win every time.

 Righteous elevates, sin separates.